The missing quasar image in the gravitationally lensed quasar HE0230$-$2130: Implications for the cored lens mass distribution and dark satellites: Introduction

-To find models that are in agreement with the observations we analyze twelve different parametrizations with varying degrees of complexity: singular or cored PL profiles and an additional singular or cored isothermal, spherical mass clump close to the location of the previously predicted fifth images.
+To find models that are in agreement with the observations, we analyzed 12 different parametrizations with varying degrees of complexity: singular or cored PL profiles and an additional singular or cored isothermal, spherical mass clump close to the location of the previously predicted fifth image.
 Each model class is analyzed with and without the presence of external shear.
-By quantitatively comparing these different classes of models, we can probe possible reasons for the missing fifth image and place constraints on the lens mass distributions of HE0230-2130.\\
+By quantitatively comparing these different classes of models, we can probe possible reasons for the missing fifth image and place constraints on the lens-mass distributions of HE0230-2130.\\

-The outline of the paper is as follows: in Sec.~\ref{sec:observations} we describe the observations of this lensing system, in particular the imaging data used for the modeling.
-We then discuss our modeling methods and assumptions in Sec.~\ref{sec:modeling}.
-The modeling results are presented and discussed in Sec.~\ref{sec:results}.
-In Sec.~\ref{sec:summary} we summarize our results.
+The outline of the paper is as follows: in Sect.~\ref{sec:observations} we describe the observations of this lensing system, in particular the imaging data used for the modeling.
+In Sect.~\ref{sec:microlensing}, we discuss whether microlensing, dust extinction, or quasar variability could be responsible for the missing image.
+We then describe our modeling methods and assumptions in Sect.~\ref{sec:modeling}.
+The modeling results are presented and discussed in Sect.~\ref{sec:results}.
+In Sect.~\ref{sec:summary}, we summarize our findings.